V. J. James

 V. J. James is an Indian writer who primarily writes in Malayalam language.
 His first book, Purapaadinte Pusthakam, was published by DC Books as the winning work in the novel competition conducted as a part of its 25th anniversary celebration in 1999.
 His novel Nireeshwaran, which explores the clashes between theism and atheism, won several awards including the Kerala Sahitya Akademi Award and Vayalar Award.

 Life

 V. J. James was born in Changanassery, Kottayam, Kerala, India.
 He attended St. Theresa's Higher Secondary School, Vazhappally and St. Mary's Higher Secondary School, Champakulam, before studying at St. Berchmans College, Changanacherry.
 He has a bachelor's degree in mechanical engineering from Mar Athanasius College of Engineering.
-He currently works for Vikram Sarabhai Space Centre, Thiruvananthapuram, as an engineer.
+An engineer by profession, he worked at the Vikram Sarabhai Space Centre, Thiruvananthapuram.